nipreps/fmripost-aroma/docs/outputs.rst

 sampled to those subject spaces.

-Note that the use of ``sourcedata/`` recognizes FreeSurfer derivatives as an input to the fMRIPrep workflow.
+Note that the use of ``sourcedata/`` recognizes FreeSurfer derivatives as an input to the fMRIPost-AROMA workflow.
 This is strictly true when pre-computed FreeSurfer derivatives are provided either in the ``sourcedata/`` directory or passed via the ``--fs-subjects-dir`` flag;
-if fMRIPrep runs FreeSurfer, then there is a mutual dependency.
+if fMRIPost-AROMA runs FreeSurfer, then there is a mutual dependency.

 Functional derivatives
 ~~~~~~~~~~~~~~~~~~~~~~